 David M. Wachtel Partner

 David Wachtel has practiced employment law for individual employees in Washington, D.C. since 1993.
-Recently, he has been selected by colleagues as a member of the College of Labor and Employment Lawyers and by Law Dragon as one of the Top 500 Plaintiff's Employment Lawyers in the country.
+Recently, he has been selected by colleagues as a member of the College of Labor and Employment Lawyers, by Law Dragon as one of the Top 500 Plaintiff's Employment Lawyers in the country, and by Washingtonian Magazine as one of the best Plaintiffs Employment Lawyers in Washington, DC.
 Reviews from over two dozen past clients are available on the AVVO site.

 Dave's work includes trial court and administrative litigation, arbitration, and mediation.
 He has successfully represented employees with claims of race, sex, age, and disability discrimination, sexual harassment, violation of civil service rights, interference with FMLA rights, and retaliation on the basis of whistleblower activity in the nuclear, aviation, defense, and finance industries.